ld5ehom/sns-android/README.md

       - The screen now collects user input (id, username, password) and reflects changes through the SignUpViewModel.
     - Login Navigation Host Update
       - Updated the navigation flow to allow users to navigate from the SignUpScreen to the LoginScreen after successful sign-up.
-  - **Sign-Up Feature Updates: Use Case, API Integration, and Data Model**
+  - **Sign-Up Process Updates: Use Case, API Integration, and Data Model** - [commit af807da](https://github.com/ld5ehom/sns-android/commit/af807dae3069211c8c5bd47d4eec129fa38cd26d)
     - SignUpUseCaseImpl(Sign-Up UseCase Implementation): Handling User Registration via UserService
       - The SignUpUseCaseImpl class manages user registration by creating a SignUpParam object, converting it to a JSON RequestBody, and sending it through userService.signUp().
       - It then checks if the API response is "SUCCESS" and returns the result.